 - It can automatically delete or hide the identity of users’ personal data.

 - The GDPR Framework comes with a helpful installation wizard.
-This makes it easy for the user to start using the plugin.
+Thus making it easy for the user to setup the plugin.

-- The plugin is documented and integrates with ClassiDocs.
+- The plugin integrates with ClassiDocs.
 It also integrates with WooCommerce, Contact Form 7, Gravity Forms and Formidable Forms.

 4. WordPress GDPR